Romans 14

 It is no light matter to cause harm to one of God's children.
 Mat 18:6

-The degree of harm possible is indicated by the word 'destroy' {GK=apollumi, to destroy utterly, to cause to perish}, which is trans. ''perish'' in Joh 3:16.
-Christ died to save him from perishing.
+The degree of harm possible is indicated by the word 'destroy' {GK=apollumi, to destroy utterly, to cause to perish}, which is translated "perish" in Joh 3:16.
+Christ died to save your brother from perishing.
 Would you cause him to perish for a piece of food?

 14:16 Let not then your good be evil spoken of {GK=blasphemeo, to be a cause of blasphemy}: